 This is a great way to teach your dog that outside is the “active zone”, while inside is the place to rest and relax.

 So I highly recommend that you only do any sort of physical exercise outside.
-So if you’re dog is having “the zoomies” and you would like to let him get rid of his excess energy, let him run outside.
+If your dog is having “the zoomies” and you would like to let him get rid of his excess energy, let him run outside!
+But don’t play tug of war inside, it’s highly unlikely that he’ll calm down like that.

 How do you get your hyper or restless dog to calm down?
 Any other suggestions?